 These cameras have great image quality for a very good reason, some of them use the exact same sensor as the ones that can be found in great SLRs.
 For example, the Sony NEX 5n (~600 Euro), which is a rather old mirrorless camera, had the same sensor found on the Nikon D7000 (~1000 Euro).
 That means that these cameras produced images which are very very very similar.

 Mirrorless SLRs are basically SLRs that have had their mirror and optical viewfinder removed.
 The light hits the sensor at all times and the back screen (or in some models a digital viewfinder) is used to take the shot.
-I personally own the Sony Alpha a6000 and love it to bits, however not everyone has the same tastes and new models come out yearly.
+I personally have a mirrorless SLR that i use when not carrying my 5D, however not everyone has the same tastes and new models come out yearly.
 Www.dpreview.com has a great buying guide for mirrorless cameras here: http://www.dpreview.com/articles/6428641287/mid-range-mirrorless-camera-roundup .

 If the latest models are outside your budget, find one that's a year or two old, this class of camera depreciates quite quickly.